Hrithik-C-A/MERN-E-commerce/README.md

 FRONTEND_URI = http://localhost:3000
 ```

-This environment variable holds the URL of the frontend application.
-The backend server uses this URL to redirect users to the frontend after successful authentication or other actions.
+This environment variable specifies the URL of the frontend application.
+The provided code uses this URL to set the origin option for the CORS middleware.

 ```
 MONGO_URI